Devi Shetty

 Devi Prasad Shetty (born 8 May 1953) is an Indian cardiac surgeon who is the chairman and founder of Narayana Health, a chain of 24 medical centers in India.
-He has performed more than 100,000 heart operations.
+He has performed more than 15,000 heart operations.
 In 2004 he was awarded the Padma Shri, the fourth highest civilian award, followed by the Padma Bhushan in 2012, the third highest civilian award by the Government of India for his contribution to the field of affordable healthcare.

 Early life and education

-Shetty was born in Kinnigoli, a village in the Dakshina Kannada district, Karnataka, India.
-The eighth of nine children, he decided to become a heart surgeon when he was a school student after hearing about Christiaan Barnard, a South African surgeon who had just performed the world's first heart transplant.
+Shetty was born at Kinnigoli, a village in Dakshina Kannada district of Karnataka in a Tulu speaking Bunt family.
+He was the eighth among nine children of his parents.
+He decided to become a heart surgeon when he was a school student after hearing about Christiaan Barnard, a South African surgeon who had just performed the world's first heart transplant.

-Shetty was educated at St. Aloysius School, Mangaluru.
-He completed his MBBS in 1979, and post-graduate work in General Surgery from Kasturba Medical College, Mangalore.
-Later he completed FRCS from Royal College of Surgeons, England.
+Shetty was educated at St. Aloysius High School in Mangalore.
+Thereafter, he completed his MBBS in 1979 and postgraduation in General Surgery from Kasturba Medical College, Mangalore.
+Later, he completed FRCS from Royal College of Surgeons, England.
+He has also received an advanced cardiothoracic surgery training at Guy's Hospital in London.